NetBox MCP Server

 Overview

 This project implements a read-only MCP server that provides comprehensive tools to interact with NetBox infrastructure data.
-It enables natural language queries about network devices, sites, circuits, VLANs, and IP prefixes, making it easier for AI assistants to retrieve and present network infrastructure information without allowing any modifications to the NetBox data.
+It enables natural language queries about network devices, sites, circuits, VLANs, IP prefixes, and individual IP addresses, making it easier for AI assistants to retrieve and present network infrastructure information without allowing any modifications to the NetBox data.

 Features